Black-Hawk21/SymtoCare/README.md

 * Enables proactive management of liver health and facilitates early intervention to prevent disease progression.
 * Liver Cell Disease Detector is a pre-trained Liver-YOLO computer vision model to classify different types of liver cell diseases.
 * Furthur information about this model can be found [here](https://universe.roboflow.com/liveryolo/liver-yolo/model/1).

+## Future Applications
+* **'Automated Blood Cell Counting'**: The website could be integrated into automated blood cell counting systems, enhancing the speed and accuracy of diagnoses for conditions such as infections, leukemia, and autoimmune diseases.
+* **'Disease Diagnosis and Monitoring'**: By accurately identifying and classifying white blood cells, it could aid in the diagnosis and monitoring of various diseases and conditions, including infections, cancers, and autoimmune disorders.
+* **'Drug Development and Testing'**: It could be used in drug development and testing processes to evaluate the effects of pharmaceuticals on different types of white blood cells.
+This could facilitate the development of new treatments for diseases affecting the immune system.
+* **'Population Screening and Public Health Initiatives'**: It could play a role in population screening programs and public health initiatives aimed at early detection and intervention for lung diseases, such as tuberculosis, lung cancer, and pneumonia, particularly in high-risk populations or regions with limited access to healthcare resources.
+* **'Clinical Decision Support Systems'**: It could be integrated into clinical decision support systems (CDSS) to provide evidence-based recommendations and guidance to healthcare providers during the diagnostic process, facilitating more confident and informed decision-making.
+* **'Clinical Decision Support'**: A Prescription Summarizer can assist healthcare providers in quickly reviewing and understanding a patient's medication history, including current prescriptions, dosages, and any changes made over time.
+This can help clinicians make informed decisions about treatment plans, avoid potential drug interactions or duplications, and ensure medication adherence.
+* **'Medication Reconciliation'**: During transitions of care, such as hospital discharge or referral to another healthcare provider, accurate medication reconciliation is crucial to ensure continuity of care and patient safety.
+A Prescription Summarizer can facilitate this process by providing a concise overview of the patient's current medications, helping to identify discrepancies and prevent medication errors.
+* **'Health Analytics and Research'**: Aggregated data from Prescription Summarizer applications can be analyzed to gain insights into prescribing patterns, medication adherence rates, and trends in drug utilization.
+This information can inform healthcare policies, guide clinical guidelines, and support research efforts aimed at improving medication safety and effectiveness.
+* **'Second Opinion and Decision Support'**: Doctors can use skin cancer classifiers as a second opinion tool or decision support system to validate their initial assessments.
+It can provide additional information and confidence in diagnosis, especially in challenging cases.
+* **'Education and Training'**: It can serve as educational tools for medical students, residents, and others to learn about the visual characteristics of different diseases.
+By providing real-world examples and feedback, it can enhance learning and diagnostic skills.

 ## Further improvements